s-fleck/lgr/README.md

     basis.
 -   An *arbitrary number of appenders* for each logger.
 A single logger can write to the console, a logfile, a database, etc… .
--   Allow for *custom fields* in log events.
+-   Support for structured logging.
 As opposed to many other logging packages for R a log event is not just a message with a timestamp, but an object that can contain arbitrary data fields.
 This is useful for producing machine readable logs.
 -   *Vectorized* logging (so `lgr$fatal(capture.output(iris))` works)
 -   Lightning fast *in-memory logs* for interactive use.
 -   Appenders that write logs to a wide range of destinations: